Skydive/portfolio-blog/posts/2021-01-10-van-eck-phreaking.markdown

 As the current in the HDMI cable fluctuates, radiation is emitted.
 The frequency of radiation emitted is the same as that of the periodic fluctuation, and the amplitude is proportional to that of the amplitude of current fluctuation.
-Thus, we will observe greater signal strengths corresponding to pixels with a higher average RGB value.
+We may therefore infer, to some degree, the intensity of a pixel by its associated emissions from the wire.
 This is crucial for image reconstruction.

 ## Setup